Back to home

 **Vicky Jiménez reaches WTA top 100 after quarter-final run at Mérida Open**

-Jiménez's campaign featured a standout round-of-16 victory over Poland's Magda Linette, the world No. 47 and No. 8 seed.
-The match—the longest in tournament history at three hours and 23 minutes—went 7-5, 6-7(5), 7-5 in Jiménez's favour.
-She dropped serve twice early in the first set but rallied in the second, saving three set points to force a tie-break and draw level.
-Down 1-4 in the third, Jiménez turned the match around with a key break of Linette's serve, securing one of her biggest career wins, comparable only to her defeat of world No. 25 Veronika Kudermetova last September.
+Jiménez had advanced with a marathon round-of-16 win over Poland's Magda Linette, the No. 47 and No. 8 seed.
+The three-hour, 23-minute match—the longest in tournament history—ended 7-5, 6-7(5), 7-5.
+She overcame an early double break, saved three set points in the second, and rallied from 1-4 down in the decider with a crucial break, marking one of her biggest victories alongside her defeat of world No. 25 Veronika Kudermetova last year.

 Share the article via